rcaileff/career_ladders/software_engineering/mobile_engineer.md

 ## SDLC / Process
 * Understands Agile software development and how it fits within Enova’s process.
 * Comfortable working within Enova’s development process tools with little direction.

+## APIs
+* Understanding of common API best practices and what to ask for from a good API

+## Mobile UX
+* Can describe the difference between web users, mobile web users and native users

 ## Java or Swift
 * Writes new Java/Swift code with direction.